7 Best Nerf Rival Guns (Buying Guide)

 The Nerf Rival series was first announced in 2015, with the Apollo XV-700 and the Zeus MXV-1200 being the first blasters in that series.

-The purpose of the Rival series (officially written with full caps as RIVAL) was to bring high-performing blasters to the market for competitive team vs team play.
-Rival blasters are typically available in red and blue color schemes, supporting the team play aspect.
+The purpose of the Rival series (officially written with full caps as RIVAL) was to bring high-performing blasters to market for competitive team-versus-team play.
+The original Rival blasters were typically available in red and blue color schemes, supporting team play.

 Rival Rounds